 The best pork tenderloin has a juicy texture and brims with a savory array of herbs and spices.
 It’s the kind of dish that brings everyone to the table, whether it’s just your little family or you’ve got dinner guests and it never fails to impress!

-Ingredients in Pork Tenderloin
+Pork Tenderloin Ingredients

-- Pork tenderloin – if you don’t see one in the meat section, ask the butcher!
+• Pork tenderloin – if you don’t see one in the meat section, ask the butcher!

-- Garlic – because it is the quintessential spice!
+• Garlic – because it is the quintessential spice!
 Always go for fresh garlic over garlic powder for this recipe.

-- Italian seasoning – adds just a little something to the flavor.
+• Italian seasoning – adds just a little something to the flavor.

 Easy Pork Tenderloin Recipe

+I am often asked what is the best way to cook pork tenderloin?
 Pork tenderloin only looks difficult to make.
 This easy pork tenderloin recipe features minimal ingredients and only 5 minutes of your hands-on time, freeing you up to do other things without feeling rushed.

 Put pork on your fork.